filecoin-project/filecoin-docs/README.md

 > This feature is currently in beta

-As a pre-commit step, a custom shell script to check Markdown file quality using NPM packages.
+As a pre-commit step, a custom shell script to check Markdown file quality using NPM packages is run.
 When you `git commit` a Markdown file in the repository, the script:

 1. _Fails and rejects the commit_ if any of the following issues are flagged:
    - Spelling